RedisJSON/RedisJSON/docs/docs/indexing_JSON.md

 ### Multiple-values cannot be indexed for non-TAG fields

-JSON paths that resolve to multiple values are only supported for TAG fields, and currently`TEXT`, `NUMERIC`, and `GEO` are not supported.
+JSON paths that resolve to multiple values are supported only for `TAG` fields, while `TEXT`, `NUMERIC`, and `GEO` are not supported.
 The JSON paths for these non-TAG fields must resolve to a single scalar value.
 If they resolve to anything but a single scalar value, the index will fail.

 ### It is not possible to index whole JSON objects.

-To be indexed, a JSONPath expression must return a single scalar value (e.g. a string or number), with the exception of `TAG` fields, which can index arrays of scalar strings and booleans.
+To be indexed, a JSONPath expression must return a single scalar value (a string or a number), with the exception of `TAG` fields, which can index arrays of scalar strings and Booleans.

 If the JSONPath expression returns an object, it will be ignored.

-However it is possible to index the scalars within JSON objects and arrays.
+However, you can index scalars within JSON objects and arrays.

 Given the following document: